Search results for

 Lil Katz / SoundGuys

 Consumers love Apple as much as they hate it, and for good reason.
 Apple relentlessly pursues hardware sales and has been embroiled in many a controversy.
-This fall, however, it pulled a very un-Apple-like move and released a tremendous feature for its two-year-old AirPods Pro 2.
-With iOS 18, Apple made the AirPods Pro 2 the first FDA-approved, over-the-counter (OTC) hearing aid earbuds.
+Yet over the past year, the company has pulled not one but two very un-Apple-like moves with its three-year-old AirPods Pro 2.

 The AirPods Pro 2 function as clinical-grade hearing aids